 Meet Boo the Bear

-No trip to Golden would be complete without paying a visit to Boo the Grizzly Bear first!
+No trip to Golden, BC would be complete without paying a visit to Boo the Grizzly Bear first!
+Seriously, it’s easily one of the best things to do in Golden.
 At Kicking Horse Mountain Resort there is actually a Grizzly Bear Refuge, the largest one in the world actually.

 That’s right, right on Kicking Horse mountain is a 20-acre area home to Boo.
 That means in the winter you can literally ski and snowboard past a (sleeping) grizzly.

 When Boo’s mother was sadly shot in the wild at just five months the cub was given a home at the Grizzly Bear Refuge.
-He’s been living his lazy bear life here for the past 17 years and has become an icon of Golden and Kicking Horse Mountain.
+He’s been living his lazy bear life here for the past 17 years and has become an icon of Golden, BC and Kicking Horse Mountain.

 It’s here that Boo hunts, forages, and plays around in his wide open space.
-He’s an impressive and absolutely massive creature and is a special sight in Golden.
+He’s an impressive and absolutely massive creature and is a special sight in Golden, BC.
 Boo is observed and monitored in his natural area and many great studies about Grizzlies have come from this refuge.

 Interpretive tours are offered every day in the summer to help visitors understand Grizzly bears further.
 Those wishing for a more in-depth experience can join the RAP (Ranger Assist Program).
 The RAP program is only offered twice a day without the general public.
 By partaking in this program you get to see how Boo is fed is supplements every day and get a more private in depth tour.
 Find more info here!